Humans-Machines/styleguide/html-css-sass/README.md

         Eg. for showing a layout grid

-### CSS Methodology Guidelines

-- Think progressive enhancement
-- Go mobile first
-- DYI: Don’t repeat yourself (and keep the codebase tight)
-- Unleash the power of `Custom Properties` at all times
-- Use `Resets`, styled `Elements`, and Objects to layout the design system and composition
-- Use Objects for common behavioural patterns
-- Use `Utilities` heavily for everything which is not tackled by `Resets`, `Elements` and `Objects`
-- Use `Components` as a last resort for things which can’t be (easily) done with `Objects` and `Utilities`
-- Use `Components` for more complex and contextual styles that deviate from the common, global system
-- Use `BEM` for `Components` to style `blocks` containing `elements` to be altered with `modifiers`

 ### Utility Classes

 Utility classes are a powerful ally in combatting CSS bloat and poor page performance.
 A utility class is typically a